patriChiril/BioMAISx/README.md

 This repository releases the BioMAISx (*Bio*technology: *M*edia, *A*griculture, *I*nvestment, (and) *S*entiment E*x*cerpts) dataset annotated for Aspect-Based Sentiment Analysis (ABSA).
 It includes all code required for collecting and processing the raw data used for annotation, details on how the data was annotated, and code for post-processing the annotated data.

+The dataset is made available as a csv here: https://drive.google.com/file/d/1KzAsIW8CcSFOYHLjN15WRnUimPqXc_c3/view?usp=drive_link

+A Zenodo link will later be made available.

 ## Collecting Data

 The raw articles from which the quotes used in this corpus were sourced came from Factiva.
 You need to gain access to articles from Factiva (for a fee) and attain a user key and CID.
 Then to download the articles, set your key and CID to environment variables named `FACTIVA_USER_KEY` and `FACTIVA_CID`, respectively.
 Then you should be able to successfully run `python scripts/download-source.py`